 Unlike print publications sitting on a bookshelf, digital projects can be updated and changed over time, and require ongoing maintenance, including financial support, to guarantee the type of accessibility that is taken for granted with a book that will remain stable on a shelf into the foreseeable future (unless it is actively removed or destroyed).
 Lost Art is unusual in that, even at its inception, the website was stamped with an expiration date.
 At their design pitch, ISO actually proposed that destroying the online exhibition was an integral part of their site plan.
 Considering that the project cohered around the idea of "lost" art, the ISO team felt it was "in the spirit of the project" to remove the site one year after its launch.
-467 In addition, intentionally removing the site served a practical function.
+In addition, intentionally removing the site served a practical function.

 Indeed, the project team was acutely aware of the financial and socio-technical challenges of digital preservation and long-term maintenance.
 As Damien Smith suggests, sites are rarely intended to be supported indefinitely.
 He added: "that's one of the reasons we proposed the 'death' of Lost Art originally - we'd rather it burnt brightly in its optimized state than slowly decayed and failed."
-As was mentioned previously, the dynamic elements of Lost Art were built using Adobe Flash, a software platform that is highly susceptible to environmental changes.
-However, ISO could enjoy the affordances of Flash without worrying about its long-term viability, as the project was intended to be short-lived from the start.
-Rather than face the possibility, or inevitability, of the project inelegantly deteriorating into something that barely resembled its original form, ISO, Tate, and C4 agreed to take control of the site's disappearance.
-In addition to facing technical concerns, Mundy and Burton pointed out that "without an ongoing budget, we would have been unable to sustain the copyright fees for the many images we used."
+As was mentioned previously, the dynamic elements of Lost

-466 VMW, Socio-Technical Sustainability Roadmap, http://sustainingdh.net.
+&lt;sup>466 VMW, Socio-Technical Sustainability Roadmap, http://sustainingdh.net.

-467 Smith, Email to author, April 26, 2018.
+&lt;sup>467 Smith, Email to author, April 26, 2018.